iossifovlab/gpf/userdocs/administration/getting_started.rst

     tar xvf gnomAD_genome-hg19.tar

 This will create two subdirectories inside your `genomic-scores-hg19` directory, that contain `gnomAD_exome` and `gnomAD_genome` frequencies prepared to be used by GPF annotation pipeline and GPF import tools.

 .. note::

-    If you want to use some genomic scores you should edit GPF annotation pipeline configuration file::
+    If you want to use some genomic scores, you must edit the GPF annotation pipeline configuration file::

         data-hg19-startup/annotation.conf

-    This configuration pipeline contains some examples how to configure genomic scores annotation for `MPC` and `CADD` genomic scores and for `gnomAD_exome` and `gnomAD_genome` frequencies.
+    This configuration pipeline contains some examples on how to configure annotation with `MPC` and `CADD` genomic scores and for `gnomAD_exome` and `gnomAD_genome` frequencies.
 Comment out the appropriate example and adjust it according to your needs.